EARTH-73836

 Wild Ones

-Also referred to as the Youthies, they were the younger group, and enemies of the Patriots.
-Modeled after James Dean, they rode flying motorcycles and used ray-guns in the form of electric guitars.
+Also referred to as "The Youthies", they were the younger group, and enemies of the Patriots.
+Modeled after James Dean, they rode flying jet-cycles that fired laser beams from the headlights; they were also armed with ray-guns in the form of electric guitars.

 --Fantastic Four I#136 (137